xunoaib/wwdead_tacticalmap/README.md

 You can [compare the full code diff here](https://github.com/xunoaib/wwdead_tacticalmap/compare/upstream-2.0...main) to see exactly what has been modified from the original source.

+You may have to click the `Files changed` tab to see the actual content.

 > Tested with Greasemonkey 4.13 on Firefox.

 ## Key Improvements (v2.0.0-xun.1)